Lumping overlooked tax deductions in with this year’s return is hardly an option.

-Each return deals with its own year and your finances for each of those years needs to be kept separate.
-You can’t just lump deductions or income or anything else from a previous year in with this year’s tax information.
+Each tax return reports finances for its own year and each of those years needs to be kept separate.
+Deductions, income or anything else from a previous year cannot be claimed with the current year’s tax information.

-One of the exceptions to this rule is the tuition and fees deduction, which allows you to claim qualified education expenses from the previous year as long as they were for school sessions that began in January-March of the tax year you are currently filing for.
+*Note: One of the exceptions to this rule is the tuition and fees deduction.
+This tax break allows you to claim qualified education expenses from the previous year as long as they were for school sessions that began in January-March of the tax year you are currently filing for.

-1) Make sure that claiming this deduction will actually net you a sizable additional refund.
-If it doesn’t amount to much, it might not be worth the cost and trouble of filing an amended return.
+1) Make sure that claiming this deduction will actually get you a sizable additional refund.
+Filing an amended return might not be worth the time and trouble.